 Recognition of revenues arising from nonexchange transactions, which include revenues from taxes, certain grants, and contributions, is based on the primary characteristic from which the revenues are received by VCTC.
-For VCTC, funds received under LCTOP possess the characteristic of a voluntary nonexchange transaction similar to a grant.
-Revenues under LCTOP are recognized in the period when all eligibility requirements have been met.
+For VCTC, funds received under the LCTOP Fund possess the characteristic of a voluntary nonexchange transaction similar to a grant.
+Revenues under the LCTOP Fund are recognized in the period when all eligibility requirements have been met.